 Enjoy!
 And have fun cooking!

-Slice cake horizontally as thin as you can, about 1/2" thick.
-(Don't panic if you break of the layers, you can just piece them together with the jello) Lay first layer, the top layer of the cake, back into your Angel food cake pan.
+- Slice cake horizontally as thin as you can, about 1/2" thick.
+(Don't panic if you break of the layers, you can just piece them together with the jello) Lay first layer, the top layer of the cake, back into your Angel food cake pan, cut side up.

 This post may contain affiliate links, which means I get a small commission if you click the link and purchase something.
 See FTC Disclosure, here.